 a.
-Media Manipulation are Designed to Stimulate Hormones.
+Media Manipulation is Designed to Stimulate Hormones.

 Media Manipulation cleverly uses emotions to stimulate the production of a natural “feel good” hormones known as dopamine.
 It is addictive and provides a reward.
 Music, movies, social media, and laughter trigger the pleasure center of the brain that releases dopamine, which in turn creates a sense of euphoria.
 Euphoria promotes health, well-being, reproduction, and happiness.

 Focusing on euphoria to manipulate is brilliant and has the same effect as adding nicotine to cigarettes.

 Everyone focuses something to gain an edge.
 Farmers use hunger, doctors use health, military leaders use protection, and the list goes on.
 Manipulation is simply a part of life imparting positive as well as negative features.
 This section teaches how to recognize manipulation as it relates to euphoria.